DavidWise/DWGitSH/readme.md

 ## Features
-- Much faster basic response time than git bash
+- Faster basic response time than git bash
 - Flexible prompt
   - Prompt becomes git bash like prompt when in a folder under a git repository
   - Shows ahead/behind on prompt